Lightning Safety Awareness Week – Jun. 21, 2026

 Lightning Safety Awareness Week FAQs

-What is the lightning safety position?
+What are the primary lightning safety rules?

 How To Observe Lightning Safety Awareness Week